Daniel-Liu-c0deb0t/General-Algorithms/README.md

 Python implementation of the Fenwick Tree or Binary Indexed Tree data structure.

 ### SegmentTree:
-Python implementation of the Segment Tree data structure, with the ability to find sum and max in a range.
+Python implementation of the Segment Tree data structure, with three different variations: range max and single replace, range max and range increment, and range sum and range replace.

 ### Trie:
 Python implementation of the Trie data structure.
 Contains insert, delete, contains, and find all words with prefix functions.

 ### KruskalMST:
 Python code for finding the minimum spanning tree of a graph using Kruskal's MST algorithm.

+### KnuthMorrisPratt:
+Python implementation of the Knuth-Morris-Pratt (KMP) string matching algorithm.

+### TopologicalSort:
+Python code for doing a topological sort on a directed acyclic graph (DAG).